fenago/ml-scikit-keras-tensorflow/labs/lab_1.md

 To whet your appetite,
 [Example 1-1]
-shows the Python code that loads the data, prepares it,^[6](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch01.html) creates a scatterplot for visualization, and then trains a linear model and makes a prediction.
+shows the Python code that loads the data, prepares it, ^[6](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch01.html) creates a scatterplot for visualization, and then trains a linear model and makes a prediction.
 ^[7](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch01.html)